This product is not supported for your selected

 Set the environment variables

-- HTTP/S client URI endpoint
+- HTTP/S client URI endpoint:

-- Stored as the environment variable
+- Stored in the environment variable

 - If you are using basic authentication: